lsolano/docs/nunit/TestContext.md

 #### TestDirectory

 Gets the full path of the directory containing the current test assembly.
-Not available in the SilverLight or Portable builds.

 #### WorkDirectory